remotion-dev/remotion/packages/docs/docs/getting-started.md

 ## Prerequisites

-The only dependencies for Remotion are FFMPEG and Node.js.
+The only dependencies for Remotion are Node.JS and FFMPEG.

 See:

 - [Installing Node.js](https://nodejs.org/en/download/) - Minimum: Version 14.0.0
-- [Installing FFMPEG](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) - Minimum version: 4.1.0 - you will only need it for rendering.
+- [Installing FFMPEG](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) - Minimum version: 4.1.0 - only needed if you want to render your video.

 ## Installation